hjk789/NXEnhanced/README.md

 If you use uMatrix, you have to allow **media** to `api.nextdns.io` to use the allow/deny buttons, Add all TLDs and export/import features.

 On mobile, only Firefox Mobile has support for userscripts.
-The procedure is the same, install GreaseMonkey/TamperMonkey/ViolentMonkey and then install the userscript.
+The procedure is the same, install TamperMonkey/GreaseMonkey/ViolentMonkey and then install the userscript.
 However, keep in mind that NX Enhanced isn't optimized for mobile yet.

 **Note:** Although almost all features should work fine with it, GreaseMonkey is not supported.
 I recommend that you avoid using it if you don't have a reason that forces you to use only GreaseMonkey.
-GreaseMonkey 4 is quite buggy, specially with frames, and lacks many features that TamperMonkey has.
+GreaseMonkey 4 is quite buggy and lacks many features that TamperMonkey has.
 You can use NX Enhanced in GreaseMonkey, but keep in mind that I won't make big efforts to make NX Enhanced compatible with it.
 NX Enhanced was tested in Firefox and Chrome, in TamperMonkey and in GreaseMonkey, running perfectly in TamperMonkey, and with a few little bugs in GreaseMonkey.
 It should work fine in ViolentMonkey and pretty much any browser in which you can install any of these three script-managers, though I didn't tested them.

 ## Bug reports and suggestions